 - Speech and Language Therapist (SALT): are clinical experts in communication and swallowing disorders.
 The SALT supports people who have significant communication difficulties or problems with eating and drinking safely, carrying out dysphagia assessments and offering advice and guidance to families/carers and support staff around communication and eating and drinking.

-- Psychiatry: The Consultant Psychiatrist in Learning Disabilities provides clinical support and leadership to the learning disability team in relation to meeting the needs of people with a learning disability and associated mental health condition which does not require intervention at secondary care.
+- Psychiatry: The Consultant Psychiatrist in Learning Disabilities provides clinical support and leadership to the Learning Disability Team in relation to meeting the needs of people with a learning disability and associated mental health condition which does not require intervention at secondary care.
 They carry out a weekly clinic where presenting mental health needs, medication and risk can be discussed.
-The LD psychiatrist works closely with his psychology and nursing colleagues to implement pro-active approaches to support people with challenging behaviour in order to reduce the use of restrictive interventions and/or the prescription of antipsychotic medications.
-The LD psychiatrist works collaboratively with GPs and secondary care psychiatry colleagues to ensure continuation of care as a person’s mental health needs change.
+The LD Psychiatrist works closely with the Psychology and Nursing colleagues to implement pro-active approaches to support people with challenging behaviour in order to reduce the use of restrictive interventions and/or the prescription of antipsychotic medications.
+The LD Psychiatrist works collaboratively with GPs and secondary care Psychiatry colleagues to ensure continuation of care as a person’s mental health needs change.